-George Moorman, from Lexington, KY, is a social welfare leader who has made a large impact on the Lexington community, and he is a success story.
-He attended Tates Creek High School, but in 1969 dropped out of the 11th grade.
-He got into some trouble and after facing jail time, a judge let him enlist in the Army to better his life.
+George Moorman from Lexington, KY is a social welfare leader who had made a large impact on the Lexington community, a true success story.
+He attended Tates Creek High School but in 1969 dropped out during his junior year.
+He then got into some trouble and was facing jail time, but a judge let him enlist in the Army to better his life.
 Moorman served two years in the Army.

-Once he returned to Lexington, KY, he got married and obtained a job.
+Once he returned to Lexington he got married and obtained a job.
 His marriage ended in a divorce.
 His substance abuse began again.
 In 1997, a judge refused to send Moorman to jail because he believed he was very intelligent and could become clean.
 Moorman entered the Veterans Administration Hospital’s Detox Program, which he describes as one of the best care systems.
 He successfully completed the program.

 Moorman also planned the annual Happy New Youth Program at the Dunbar Center to help youth dealing with grief.
-The program was held every New Years Eve and involved a memorial service for youth who had passed away during the year.
+The program was held every New Year's Eve and involved a memorial service for youths who had passed away during the year.
 The recognition was followed by a meal, an empowerment rally, and a talent show.
-The youth were encouraged to go to church afterwards or to do something positive for the new year.
+The youths were encouraged to go to church afterwards or to do something positive for the new year.

 For more information on George Moorman, see M. Davis, "Notoriety public Fletcher's pardon means he's forgiven, but he can't forget," Lexington Herald-Leader, 12/16/2007, p.
 B1; R. Roenker, "Once an addict, now clean living is his life's work," 12/14/2005, p.
-D1; and J. Cheves, "Drug court his road to new life," Lexington Herald-Leader, 08/30/1999.
+D1; J. Cheves, "Drug court his road to new life," Lexington Herald-Leader, 8/30/1999.

 This entry was written and submitted by Ebony-Nicole A. Davis.